Geology of the Jemez Area, Chapter 12: The Recent Past

 They’re real, and they’re spectacular.
 This section was at least ten feet deep, and it cut right across the old jeep road I was following.
-I had to work upstream a modest distance to find a spot These channels represent concentrated flow.
-If the watershed of such a channel were a square kilometer, and erosion in the watershed averaged just a centimeter per thousand years, this would correspond to a cube of debris more than two meters on a side moving down the channel each year.
+I had to work upstream a significant distance to find a These channels represent concentrated flow.
+If the watershed of such a channel was a square kilometer, and erosion in the watershed averaged just a centimeter per thousand years, this would correspond to a cube of debris more than two meters on a side moving down the channel each year.
 Most likely the rate is much lower in ordinary years and much higher in years following a fire or other disturbance.
 There is evidence that the canyon bottoms of the Pajarito Plateau experienced a burst of alluvium deposition between 12,000 and 8000 years ago, based on carbon dating of charcoal fragments.
 A borehole in Ancho Canyon found a floodplain deposit 10,000 years old five meters (16.5') below the